Psoriasis is more than a skin condition. It can affect one’s confidence in social situations, causes stress, anxiety, and great physical discomfort.

-Blood Heat- Skin diseases caused by heat are reflected in redness on the skin.
-The size, shape, and shade of the red will indicate the level of heat.
+Blood Heat: Skin diseases caused by heat are reflected in redness on the skin.
+The size, shape, and shade of the red patches will indicate the level of heat.
 Blood heat is characterized by acute onset of psoriasis with possible severe itching.
 In blood level heat, dark red plaques will cover a great amount of skin.
 The size and extent of the lesions suggest the amount of heat.
-The greater number and larger the lesions, the greater amount of heat.
+The greater the number, and the larger the lesions, the greater the degree of heat.

-Blood Stagnation– Blood stagnation also occurs when there is long-term chronic psoriasis.
-It often is characterized by remission and relapses.
-The plaques are irregular, hard, and thick and may be purplish in color.
+Blood Stagnation: Blood stagnation also occurs when there is long-term chronic psoriasis.
+It is often characterized by cycles of remission and relapses.
+The plaques are irregular, hard, thick and may be purplish in color.

 I had been experiencing a recurring bout of psoriasis for year, and nothing offered much relief.
 I decided to try herbs.
 Joe is a great practitioner, listening to my symptoms to find the best treatment.
 My psoriasis is now in remission (finally!), and I’m grateful that I have a practitioner that I can see for any other problems that may come up.
 I very highly recommend Alban Acupuncture, and have and will continue to guide my friends to his practice.

 Acupuncture is helpful in treating psoriasis as it can reduce inflammation, itch, and pain as well as improve overall health.
 (5) In addition, it can be very effective for relieving pain from psoriatic arthritis